lottapispa/Connect-Four-tiralabra/documentation/implementation.md

 ```

 ### Time complexity
 Alpha-beta-pruning was implemented to improve the time complexity of minimax.
-The depth I use when calling minimax is 10.
-I also implemented iterative deepening with a maximum time of 0.5 seconds so the user doesn't have to wait too long.
-This way, minimax will return the best move with a smaller depth if getting the best move in depth 10 is too slow.
+The depth I use when calling minimax is 8.
 I also tested different ways to copy the list to see which one had the best time complexity.
 The methods I tried were copy.deepcopy(list), json and my own function which iterates the nested list, copies the sublists with sublist.copy() and appends them to a new list.
 I found the last method to be the fastest.
-In general, it would be good if the time complexity was better in bigger depths to get better results.
+In general, it would be good if the time complexity was better so a bigger depth could be used to get better results.
 It's not as good as it could be, but it still works fine enough in my opinion.

 ### Possible improvements
 I could add a game that can be played with two players instead of playing against an ai.
 I could also make a pygame implementation of the program.
-A transposition table could also improve the time complexity.
+A transposition table or iterative deepening could also be used improve the time complexity.

 ### Sources
 - "Tiralabra - 2023 loppukesä", viewed 24 August 2023, https://tiralabra.github.io/2023_loppukesa/index